 Just think about how long most pain usually lasts for, from the pain of stubbing one’s toe, to the pain of a broken heart caused by a betrayal or the death of a loved one…and further think about how pain can also provide useful information for avoiding danger as in the heat of a hot stove, or even signify growth and transformation as in the pain that comes with exercising one’s muscles.

 If looked at in the right context, all pain teaches us a valuable lesson.
-I would not go as far as to say that all pain is good for you, but I always feel that pain always provides useful information that we can use toward our positive movement forward.
+I would not go as far as to say that all pain is good for you, but I feel that pain always provides useful information that we can use toward our positive movement forward.

 There is something in trauma research called posttraumatic growth, where individuals who have experienced trauma or adversity of some sort are able to recover and live healthy thriving lives after moving past their hurts.
 Those who have experienced the worst of the worst in their lifetime are able to develop into truly spectacular human beings, who because they have endured their suffering well and moved beyond it, are able to become not only resilient, kind, and truly skilled at living life, but are also able to find and create great love and other beautiful things in the world as well (from art to music, to great stories, and shining humanitarian efforts).